 There are abundant verses about being thankful, but Bible stories about gratitude specifically was a little harder to come up with than I had anticipated.

-The first Bible story about thankfulness that comes to mind is the one of Jesus and the 10 lepers.
+The first Bible story about thankfulness that comes to mind is the one of Jesus and the thankful leper.

 Leprosy was a terrible disease that affected the skin and nerves.
 It was highly contagious so those who contracted it were forced to move away from the general population and live in small “leper colonies”.